gboeing/osmnx/docs/source/getting-started.rst

 4. Consult the :doc:`user-reference` for complete details on using the package.

-Finally, if you're not already familiar with `NetworkX`_ and `GeoPandas`_, make sure you read their user guides as OSMnx uses their data structures and functionality.
+Finally, if you're not already familiar with `NetworkX`_ and `GeoPandas`_, make sure you read their user guides as OSMnx uses their data structures.

 .. _introducing-osmnx: